raspberrypilearning/micromine-bitcraft/worksheet.md

 1. Save and run your program by clicking `Run` and `Run Module`.
 You should see your message appear in the Minecraft chat window.

-	*Note: Any errors will be displayed in the Python Shell in red.
+	**Note: Any errors will be displayed in the Python Shell in red.
 If you get an error check your code carefully.
-The message disappears from Minecraft after 10 seconds, if you miss it, re-run your program.*
+The message disappears from Minecraft after 10 seconds: if you miss it, re-run your program.**

 1. Next, create a pin which is connected to `GPIO 17` on the Raspberry Pi and `pin 0` on the micro:bit by typing: